Work-Life Balance at Predi

 How This Fits The Predi Model

 This philosophy is built into how I run Predi.
 The subscription is not designed to create urgency.
 It is designed to remove it.
-The usual friction points are handled at the start of the subscription way in advance, billing, scope, preferences, so we are not wasting time sorting that out when work needs to get done.
+Those big hurdles are handled at the start of the subscription way in advance, billing, scope, preferences, so we are not wasting time sorting that out when work needs to get done.

 When work is ongoing and prioritized correctly, there is less need for last-minute scrambling.
 There is more room to think, refine, and build things properly.
 That does not mean ignoring deadlines or being inflexible.
 It means working in a way that respects people’s time while still delivering consistently.